rjn991/ydlsdl/README.md

 # USAGE:

-To download a song, video or a playlist from youtube or youtube music, share its link from youtube or youtube music to termux.
+To download a song, video, album or a playlist from youtube, youtube music or spotify share its link from youtube,youtube music or spotify to termux.

-To download songs, playlist, album from spotify, you will have to copy the link to Google Chrome and then share the link to termux from Chrome.

 # LOCATION: